meltano/meltano/docs/src/plugins/extractors/README.md

 ::: tip Don't see your data source here?
 You can easily add [any existing Singer tap](https://www.singer.io/#taps) as a [custom extractor](/#meltano-add) or [create your own from scratch](/tutorials/create-a-custom-extractor.html).

+Don't forget to make your new plugin [known to Meltano](/docs/contributor-guide.html#known-plugins) if you'd like to use it through the [UI](/docs/analysis.html#set-up-meltano) or make it available to other people.
 :::